 Macro Topic 4.5 The Money Market Answers

-Mar 17, 2026 · 7 min read
+7 min read

 The money market is a critical component of the financial system where short-term borrowing and lending of funds occur.
-This market facilitates liquidity management for governments, financial institutions, and large corporations by providing a platform for trading highly liquid, low-risk instruments.
+But this market facilitates liquidity management for governments, financial institutions, and large corporations by providing a platform for trading highly liquid, low-risk instruments.
 Understanding the money market is essential for grasping how monetary policy is transmitted and how short-term interest rates are determined.

 Definition and Function of the Money Market